 A new curriculum begins

-Washington University is currently in the process of planning and implementing a new, innovative curriculum called the Gateway Curriculum.
-It will provide a new educational experience for students beginning in 2020.
+Washington University recently implemented a new, innovative course of study called the Gateway Curriculum.
+It provides a new educational experience for medical students beginning in 2020.

 Why a curriculum renewal?